PeptaHub

 Overview

 Dihexa is an oligopeptide derived from angiotensin IV that was developed at Washington State University by Joseph Harding and colleagues.
-It is notable for being approximately 10 million times more potent than BDNF at promoting neuronal connectivity.
+It reportedly shows enhanced potency versus BDNF in promoting synapse formation in animal models.
 Dihexa enhances cognitive function, promotes new synapse formation, and is being investigated as a potential treatment for Alzheimer's disease and other neurodegenerative conditions.

 § 02